Cuban Uruguayans

 Cuban Uruguayans are people born in Cuba who live in Uruguay, or Uruguayan-born people of Cuban descent.
 As of 2019, there were 24,485 Cubans living in Uruguay.

 Overview

 There are some Cuban-born persons living in Uruguay, for a number of reasons.
 Both countries share the Spanish language; their historical origins are common (part of the Spanish Empire).
 Uruguay is a very small, quiet country, where Cuban exiles have looked for a new opportunity as part of a big inflow of Latin Americans coming to Uruguay.

 The 2011 Uruguayan census revealed 456 people declaring Cuba as their country of birth.
 As of 2013, there are just 6 Cubans registered in the Uruguayan social security.
 Official sources show that over 1,700 Cubans entered Uruguay in 2016.
 In 2018, 12,648 Cubans entered to Uruguay and left 4,005.
+As of December 2025, over 8,000 Cuban citizens applied for Uruguayan residency.

-There is a remarkable presence of Cuban ophthalmologists working for the Uruguayan national health system.
+There is a presence of Cuban ophthalmologists working for the Uruguayan national health system.

 Cubans residing in Uruguay run their own association since 1989.